-Set under magnificent moss-draped oaks, the third annual Charleston Tells Storytelling Festival brings together some of the best national and local storytellers with performances that reminisce about the carefree days of childhood, showcase humorous slice of life moments and transport audiences to significant times in history.
+Set under magnificent moss-draped oaks, the fourth annual Charleston Tells Storytelling Festival brings together some of the best national and local storytellers with performances that reminisce about the carefree days of childhood, showcase humorous slice of life moments and transport audiences to significant times in history.

 Similar to listening to Garrison Keillor's Prairie Home Companion or being entertained by a great comedian, Charleston Tells celebrates the art and historical importance of storytelling.
 Programs are planned for both Friday and Saturday nights, including ghost stories Saturday night.
 During the day Saturday, there will be multiple concurrent performances, including a tent with activities and programs the whole family can enjoy.